edgedb/edgedb/docs/stdlib/range.rst

 :edb-alt-title: Range Functions and Operators

 Ranges represent some interval of values.
-The intervals can include or exclude their boundaries or can even omit one or both boundaries.
+The intervals can include or exclude their boundaries.
 Only some scalar types have corresponding range types:

 - ``range<int32>``
 - ``range<int64>``